namshi/namshi.github.com/source/team/index.markdown

 *   ##<div id="Haneen Musleh">Haneen Musleh</div>
     {% img left team /images/haneen.jpg Haneen Musleh %}
-    **Haneen Musleh** is a Junior Product Manager at Namshi.
-She joined the Tech Team in April 2012 and is the only girl in tech team.
-    Haneen holds a Bachelor's Degree in Computer Engineering, She basically channels the traffic between IT and other departments.
+    **Haneen Musleh** is a Product Management Analyst.
+She joined the Tech Team in April 2012 as part of the QA/Dev team and then moved to the PM team in April 2014.
+In the Tech team she used to channel the traffic between IT and other departments and do some PM activities.
+After moving to the PM team, she focused more on front end Projects and improvements.
-    She hopes one day she will be able to change the world and she is a shopaholic who needs counseling.
+    She is by far one of Namshi's Gold customers and a SHOPAHOLIC by all means (online and offline).
-    In her free time she's either WhatsApping or at the gym.
+    In her free time she’s either taking selfies, WhatsApping or at the gym.

 ## Alumni: rockers who have been with us!